-The VC LSP label identifies one LSP assigned to one port for a set of FR VCs using that port.
+The VC LSP label identifies one LSP assigned to a set of FR VCs controlled by the same frame relay signalling channel.
 There is a pair of VC LSPs for the two traffic directions.
 See section 8.2.2.

 FR-MPLS header: